denispelli/CriticalSpacing/README.txt

    test one observer (depending on trials per threshold), measuring four thresholds.
 (Set o.trials to 20 or 40 for a total runtime of 10 or 20 minutes.)
+1. Threshold width.
+When you ask CriticalSpacing.m to measure "size", the program   always measures it vertically, so, in that case, the returned "size" is height.
+Thus the reported threshold is height, and you should compute width: width = height / heightOverWidth;
+1. Threshold width continued.
+When you ask to measure “spacing”, by default it’s horizontal.
+The ratio
+   SpacingOverSize always measures both along the same axis, usually horizontally.
+So the letter width at threshold spacing is: width = spacing/SpacingOverSize;

 ## Software requirements: